luminatesec/management-api-sample-python/README.md

   |luminate_domain     | Mandatory | N/A             | Your Luminate Security Domain                                                                           |

-  luminate.application configuration file is located at $APP_CONFIGURATION_PATH includes the following parameters:
+  luminate.applications configuration file is located at $APP_CONFIGURATION_PATH includes the following parameters per section.
+Each section represents a single application. luminate.applications can include one or more application(s) :

   |Name                | Required  | Default Value | Description                                                                              |
   |--------------------|-----------|---------------|------------------------------------------------------------------------------------------|